liamtimms/website/site/index.md

 </picture></p>
 </a>

-and to do many other interesting things with MRI imaging.
+and to do many other interesting things with MRI imaging at the intersection of biology, neuroscience, computer science and, of course, physics.
 More detail about my work can be found under the [**Research**](./pages/projects.html) section of this site.

 ## Life
 ### Location